-A: This type of conduct is not tolerated - during working hours or in any workrelated situation, including a business trip.
-This is inappropriate conduct that must be reported to a member of the Compliance Network.
+A: This type of conduct is not tolerated - during working hours or in any work-related situation, including a business trip.
+This is inappropriate conduct that must be reported to ETRN Corporate Compliance, or a member of the Compliance Network or contact the Compliance Hotline.